About the Major

 Please note: The Echocardiography Program only admits students for a summer start date.

 Course & Curriculum

-In addition to the Echocardiography Program, we offer a certificate and associate's degree.
+In conjunction with the Echocardiography Program, we offer a certificate, associate degree, and bachelor’s degree.
 To view all course information and curriculum for each offering in our online catalog, please visit the links below:

 Clinical Coordinator for the